 – J: And what is this place, tell me more about it.

 – I: The Costa de Santino is a nature reserve.
 It’s a piece of coastline from Sinoche to the Algarves and it’s wonderful there.
-There’s incredible peace, gorgeous ocean, it’s cheap, it’s quiet, there are horseback rides.
+There’s incredible peace, gorgeous ocean, it’s cheap, it’s quiet, and there are horseback rides.
 There is also the beautiful town of Aljehur, which is considered the capital of the sweet potato, yams.
-It has its own dialect, its own local culture, its own way of life.
-It turns out that if you look at Portugal is, roughly speaking, three countries in one (center, north, south), but, de facto, much more.
-They differ from each other visually, culturally, by language, cuisine, faces, even wines!
+It has its dialect, its own local culture, and its way of life.
+It turns out that if you look at Portugal are, roughly speaking, three countries in one (center, north, south), but, de facto, much more.
+They differ from each other visually, and culturally, by language, cuisine, faces, and even wines!
 Do you like the center, the south, or the north?

 – I: It’s simple.
 Coimbra is my little Portuguese homeland.
 I lived and studied there for three years.
 Coimbra is my place, but I don’t like wine from there 🙂